Speakers and panels

 Panel 3: The Learner Profile - Developing globally competent students

-The IB Learner profile provides a set of attributes that guides the work of schools to develop students who can successfully navigate the 21st century.
-The attributes encompass the development of skills such as creativity, critical thinking, collaboration, communication and other career and life skills.
+The IB Learner profile provides a set of attributes that helps guide the work of schools to develop students who can successfully navigate the 21st century.
+The attributes encompass the development of 21st century skills such as creativity, critical thinking, collaboration, communication and other career and life skills.
 Countries like Australia, Rwanda and Singapore have developed similar frameworks to help develop students with competencies that incorporate both academic and life skills.
-The desired outcome of the LP is to develop the whole person and create life-long learners.
+The desired outcome of the LP is to develop the whole person and create lifelong learners.
 What are the attributes of the Learner Profile?
 What are the skills needed for the 21st century?
 How does a school train its students to exhibit these attributes to be globally competitive?

 Panel 4: Creating excellent schools - Running a school that promotes transformational education